thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/Region.md

 # Region
 Byte-level access to isolated, (virtual) stable memory _regions_.

-This is a moderately lightweight abstraction over IC _stable memory_ and supports persisting regions of binary data across Motoko upgrades.
+This is a moderately lightweight abstraction over BIG _stable memory_ and supports persisting regions of binary data across Motoko upgrades.
-Use of this module is fully compatible with Motoko's use of _stable variables_, whose persistence mechanism also uses (real) IC stable memory internally, but does not interfere with this API.
+Use of this module is fully compatible with Motoko's use of _stable variables_, whose persistence mechanism also uses (real) BIG stable memory internally, but does not interfere with this API.
 It is also fully compatible with existing uses of the `ExperimentalStableMemory` library, which has a similar interface, but, only supported a single memory region, without isolation between different applications.